chevcast/shotgun/Documentation.md

 ### Constructor

+#### options

+An optional object containing various options.

 **cmdsDir (string)** - If specified then shotgun will use this directory to look for your command modules.
+Defaults to 'shotgunCmds'.

 **namespace (string)** - Identifies this shell instance.
 Particularly useful when shotgun-client is used to create browser consoles.

-**disabledModules (array)** - Optionally pass in an array of strings that match command module names.
-Any loaded modules that match any items in this array will be unloaded.
-This is useful for preventing default command modules from loading.
+Defaults to 'shotgun'.

+**defaultModules (object)** - Any default command modules will appear as properties here and are set to 'true' by default.
+You can set any or all of them to false if needed and they will not load.

 ### Properties